PowerShell/SecretManagement/help/Set-SecretInfo.md

 ```

 This example adds metadata to the 'Secret1' secret stored in 'Vault1' vault.
-The metadata is then retrieved for 'Secret1' using the `Get-SecretInfo` command.
+The metadata is then retrieved for 'Secret1' using the 'Get-SecretInfo' command.

 ### Example 2
 ```powershell